 Some of Susan's fave professional highlights include: being a queer female leader in the 90s environmental movement, leading 16 Campus Green Vote, Environmental Justice and Environmental Journalism training academies for college students, co-founding an early AmeriCorps program, overseeing EWG.org's massive email list growth, developing corporate partnerships at BoardSource, and bringing play to kids via Playworks and KaBOOM!

-Susan completed Georgetown's certificate in Organizational Consulting and Change Leadership and is a graduate of many other training programs including: Green Corps, Midwest Academy, Rockwood Institute, Dismantling Racism, Landmark Education, Circus Yoga Ring One, and Willow Street Yoga's 400-hr Teacher Training.
-Susan is a (divorced) co-parent of two humans with two moms, which is a privilege as well as the hardest school/self-improvement program of all.
+Susan completed Georgetown's certificate in Organizational Consulting and Change Leadership and is a graduate of many other training programs including: Green Corps, Midwest Academy, Rockwood Institute, and Dismantling Racism.

 Here are more Medium stories, plus LinkedIn & YouTube channels.